 The transition in ownership can and should be a smooth process.
-Let’s take a look at some high-level items that can help get your business ready for market and attract top quality buyers:
+Let’s take a look at some high-level items that can help get your business ready for market and attract top-quality buyers:

-1. Three years of Tax Returns (2016, 2017, 2018)
+1. Three years of Tax Returns

-2. Three years of Profit & Loss Statements (2016, 2017, 2018)
+2. Three years of Profit & Loss Statements

-3. Three years of Bank Statements (2016, 2017, 2018)
+3. Three years of Bank Statements

-5. Lease Agreement (if applicable)
+5. Office Lease Agreement (if applicable)

-6. Employee W2s
+6. Employee W2s/1099

 7. Proof of Business Insurance

-1. Determining the valuation
+Determining the valuation

 A big misconception when it comes to a valuation is that it needs to be an exact figure.
-Having an exact figure can sometimes turn away a fair offer, or worse, limit the business to a strict price ceiling.
+Having an exact figure, however, can sometimes turn away a fair offer, or worse, limit the business to a strict price ceiling.
 Creating a range that includes an upper and lower limit, and then forming a listing price somewhere between the two, should be the goal.

 Your listing price is only the beginning

 At the end of the day, the price associated with the business is up to the market itself.
 You want to get started with an accurate approximation in order to attract buyers, but ultimately, the business is worth what people are willing to pay for it.
-Let's explore other important factors to consider when preparing your business for sale:
+Let's explore other important factors to consider when preparing your business for sale.

-3. Understand your organization’s wellness
+Understand your organization’s wellness

 As we mentioned, being prepared for a sale goes far beyond financials.
 Having the company itself organized is another very important step.
 This means reviewing articles of incorporation, licensing agreements, leases, permits, client and vendor contracts, the company’s legal condition, customer disputes, negative reviews, testimonials, among other things.
 Double-check you have all these points available, up-to-date, and in order upon request of the prospective buyer.

-4. Know your story
+Know your story

 In the end, you are trying to sell.
-So, you need to make it convincing.
-Explain to the prospective buyer(s) why you started the business, your vision, the opportunities that exist, and the journey it has taken you on.
-It is important to describe to them how they fit into the picture moving forward.
-Be sure to tell the story, but avoid distorting reality.
+So, you need to make your story convincing.
+Explain to the prospective buyer(s) why you started the business, your vision, the opportunities that exist, and the journey it has taken you on up to this point.
+It is important to describe to them why you are deciding to sell and how they will fit into the picture moving forward.

-5. Prepare your team
+Prepare your team

 It is important to only share the important points with your top team and to inform them that you don’t want the information to be public knowledge.
 Communicating your reasons for selling, your plan, their job security, and your post-sale involvement are all important points to mention.
 This can certainly be a tricky process because it is a balance between not making them panic for their jobs and showing them respect by giving them a heads up.

-Note: Having key employees commit to staying onboard longterm post-sale can increase your business’s value tremendously.
+Note: Having key employees commit to staying onboard long-term post-sale can increase your business’s value tremendously.

-In order to keep employees, customers and vendors at ease, most sellers remain on-staff for a set period of time after the deal has closed.
+In order to keep employees, customers, and vendors at ease, most sellers remain on-staff for a set period of time after the deal has closed.
 This helps ensure a smooth transition and keeps everyone in touch with a familiar face.
 In addition, the fact that you are willing to assist post-sale gives the new owner assurance as well as some time to learn the ropes by shadowing.